christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ \text{CrossEntropy}(p, \tilde{p}) = - \sum_c \tilde{p}_c \log(p_c) $$

-and we want this cost to be the lowest possible (minimization).
+which can be defined as the expected log-likelihood of the predicted label under the true label distribution, and we want this cost to be the lowest possible (minimization).

 Note that **a loss function always outputs a scalar value**.
 This scalar value is a measure of fit of the model with the real value.
+Since the a loss function outputs a scalar, the shape of its Jacobian with respect to an input is the same as the shape of the input, for example for an input of rank 4:

+$$ \nabla f = \Big[ \frac{\partial f}{\partial I_{a,b,c,d}} \Big]_{a,b,c,d} $$

 In **conclusion** of this section, the goal of machine learning is to have a function fit with the real world; and to have this function fit well, we use a loss function to measure how to reduce this distance.